 Each fellow's personal, academic and professional experience is unique, and adds to the program's diversity and texture.
-In these videos, nine fellows discuss their research, what drew them to the fellowship, and their post-Ph.D. plans.
+In these videos, eight fellows discuss their research, what drew them to the fellowship, and their post-Ph.D. plans.
 Collectively, they illustrate the breadth and depth of the DOE CSGF and why the research it supports is essential to national priorities.
-A written introduction to each segment is included below.

 – Alnur Ali Carnegie Mellon University